 The system works when electromagnetic energy, called light in visible region, is collected from the sample and enters the monochromator through an aperture (the input light is shown by the yellow line).
 There it is separated into its component wavelengths by an optical grating and the separated light is then focused onto a CCD array detector.
 The CCD is made up of thousands of pixels (or individual light detectors) where the intensity of each wavelength is then measured.
 The CCD is then read-off to a computer and the result is a spectrum which displays the intensity of each wavelength of light.

-An example would be a spectral measurement of the visible range which we perceive of as color.
-White light would enter the monochromator and be separated into a rainbow of each color.
+In the visible region, we perceive such electromagnetic energy as different colors of light.
+The system works when when white light enters the monochromator and is separated into a rainbow featuring each color.
 This rainbow, with blue light on one end and red on the other, would be focused on to the CCD.
-Each pixel of the CCD would then measure the intensity of a color.
-The results would be a spectrum such as the one shown below.
+Each pixel of the CCD then measures the intensity of a color.
+The results are a spectrum such as the one shown below.
 As shown, the blue pixels emit blue light, the green pixels emit in the green portion of the spectrum and the red pixels emit red light.